What are the Core Web Vitals

 What should you learn to become a Core Web Vitals expert?

-Fourth you need to know how networks and webservers work.
+Fourth you need to know how networks and web servers work.
 Fast networks, the right http headers and the the right protocol for the right situation can make a huge difference in the Core Web Vitals.
-When yo are going to advice larger corporations you better come prepared!
+When you are going to advise larger corporations you better come prepared!.

 Do Core Web Vitals plugins work?